Society for the Prevention of Cruelty to Animals

 our local SPCA.
 She really tries to home the animals she goes to areas to give general inspections to animal owners cannot afford the vet.
 I agree that maybe they put the animals down too quickly but when you see what they bring in from the townships and the lack of funds, you would understand.

-But yes, the SPCA does have a rather drastic "no return" policy which in their defence, I think is a really good idea.
+the SPCA does have a rather drastic "no return" policy which in their defence, I think is a really good idea.
 To adopt an animal, you need to pay a fee (also a good filtration measure) and it's a good deterrent to potential abusers.
 SPCA doesn't have enough funds (in general) to keep feeding and looking after the pets they take in on a daily basis to take back pets that are suddenly "unsuitable", for whatever reason.
 With a bit of effort, should one need to re-home a pet, it's always better to advertise, or contact different breed clubs and ask around people you know… it’s worth the effort."

 More pet topics on this site